Philipp-Sc/cosmos-rust-bot/README.md

 > :warning: You will need to provide your **seed phrase** to let the bot create and sign transactions.

-> :warning: Terra-rust-bot will not save your seed phrase, make sure you do not lose your seed phrase.
+> :warning: Terra-rust-bot will not save your **seed phrase**, make sure you do not lose it.
+Make sure you clear your copy/paste clipboard.

-> :arrow_right: Terra-rust-bot can be used without a seed phrase, in that case you need to provide your **wallet address**.
+> :arrow_right: Terra-rust-bot can be used without a seed phrase, view only mode.
+It is recommended to test this first :arrow_left:

+> :arrow_right: It is always a good idea to use a dedicated wallet. :arrow_left:

-> :arrow_right: No security audit has been performed.
+> :warning: No security audit has been performed.

 ## Why